kleemo/streamline_jb_bot/README.md

 *Note: Also see the Google Sheet for reference.*

 ### Shape Parameters
 The following parameters define the geometry and development of the base shapes during the 3D printing process.
-These parameters can also be found in the telegram_bot/parametershandler.py file stored in the self.shape_options dictionary.
+These parameters can also be found in the telegram_bot/parametershandler.py file stored in the self.shape_options dictionary for mapping them to ai scores.

 - **Base Shape**
   *(string)*